Weather

 The power supply comes from the toggle on/off switch, and the load includes the two radios and the cooling fan.
 With everything at the max (both radios transmitting high power, fan on high load) I'd imagine that this portable station would only use about 8A or less.
 Of course we aren't going to use that much though!
 A better estimate is probably around 3 or 4A with either radio on transmit and the fan on.

-And if it goes kaboom?
+And if the KT8900 goes kaboom?
 I'll most likely buy an AnyTone AT778UV or for smaller form factor, the AT779UV.

 Stay tuned for more, because now I have to do some testing on this radio!